Tubular.net

 Photo Photo Photo Photo Photo Photo Photo Photo Photo Photo Photo

-Also used in The Orchestral Tubular Bells, Ommadawn, Amarok, Voyager, Tubular Bells 2003, Light + Shade
+Also used in The Orchestral Tubular Bells, Ommadawn, Amarok, Voyager, Guitars, Tubular Bells 2003, Light + Shade

 Bass guitars